Skip to content Learn about the access keys available for Metadata Registry

 • Business Intelligence and Performance Branch – Digital and Telephony Section

-Technical Contact Point An email address or a contact web form for users to request technical information about the production and/or management of the data.
+Technical contact point The section or team email address or contact web form used to request technical access to, or technical information about, the data.

 Purpose